 BUS 3133.
 Investments.

 A study, from the viewpoint of the individual investor, of various investment media, including insurance, real estate, government securities, and corporate securities; market price behavior with emphasis on investment analysis and portfolio management.
-Prerequisite: MATH 1703 and MATH 2203.
+Prerequisites: MATH 1703 and MATH 2203, or by approval from the instructor.
 Credit: Three hours.